 Private loans may enter default status much earlier, usually between 90 and 120 days.
 At this stage, the private lender will initiate court proceedings to have a judge grant permission for the lender to garnish your wages.

 If a lender opts to sue you and you choose not to show up to your initial court date, the judge may rule against you in your absence.
-You will be responsible to follow any rulings made by the judge.
+You will be responsible for following any rulings made by the judge.
 If you don’t, you could be found in contempt of court and have a warrant issued for your arrest.

 What Should You Do If You Can’t Make Your Loan’s Minimum Monthly Payment?

-Fortunately, there’s a great deal of help out there if you find yourself unable to make the required minimum monthly loan payments.
-However, it’s important that you take action before your account becomes delinquent.
+Fortunately, there’s a great deal of help if you cannot make the required minimum monthly loan payments.
+However, you must take action before your account becomes delinquent.